Brian Rice (footballer)

-Brian Rice (born 11 October 1963) is a Scottish football coach and former player, who currently manages Scottish League One club Alloa Athletic.
+Brian Rice (born 11 October 1963) is a Scottish football coach and former player, who is currently first team coach to David Martindale at Scottish Premiership club Livingston.

 Rice played for Hibernian, Nottingham Forest, Grimsby Town, West Bromwich Albion, Stoke City, Falkirk, Dunfermline Athletic, Clyde and Greenock Morton.

-After his retirement from playing, Rice worked as a coach for Greenock Morton, Airdrieonians, Falkirk, Hibernian, Inverness Caledonian Thistle and St Mirren.
-He then became a head coach in January 2019, taking charge of Hamilton Academical.
+Since his retirement from playing, Rice has worked as a coach for Greenock Morton, Airdrieonians, Falkirk, Hibernian, Inverness Caledonian Thistle, St Mirren and Livingston.
+He has also managed Hamilton Academical and Alloa Athletic.

 Playing career

-Born in Whitburn near Edinburgh, Rice began his career with Hibernian.
+Born in Whitburn near Harthill, Rice began his career with Hibernian.
 He made 98 appearances for Hibs in five seasons at Easter Road, scoring 12 goals.
 During his time at Hibs, Rice won the 1982 European Under-18 Championship with Scotland.

 He was signed by Nottingham Forest manager Brian Clough for £175,000 in August 1985.
 During his time there, Forest won the Football League Cup twice, in 1989 and 1990.
 He scored a memorable winning goal in the sixth round of the FA Cup against Arsenal in 1988, and became a 'cult hero' with the fans due to his lack of pace.

 Whilst a Forest player, Rice had loan spells at Grimsby (making four appearances), West Bromwich Albion (making three appearances) and Stoke City (making 18 appearances in 1990–91).
 He made 115 appearances for Forest scoring 12 goals.

 In August 1991 he returned to Scotland and signed for Falkirk, playing for them until the early part of the 1995–96 season.
 He then moved to Dunfermline followed by Clyde for two seasons each, and left Clyde at the end of the 1998–99 season.